10 Reasons to Love Data Integration

 Data integration is a bit like that.
 It’s a system that reaches out and connects with all your essential data—or even the more routine stuff—and lets you share and use that data.
 That’s not only helpful, but unifying, and even heart-warming.
 As a worker or a manager, you have to love it when your workday just got so much easier.

-Imagine this: you need the latest research on consumer preferences to think up a fresh marketing campaign.
-However, it is locked up in systems controlled by the Head of Marketing, who’s now on holiday!
+Data integration helps solve many issues.
+For example, imagine this scenario.
+You need the latest research on consumer preferences to think up a fresh marketing campaign.
+However, it is locked up in systems controlled by the Head of Marketing, who’s now on holiday.

-The finance gurus in your firm are gathering data feeds from all other departments to feed into a new automated invoicing and accounts receivable system.
+Or take another example.
+The finance gurus in your firm are gathering data feeds from all departments to feed into a new automated invoicing and Accounts Receivable system.
 But the system needs to access information in the company’s inventory system to work.
 Currently, the systems don’t communicate.

-In the Human Resources department, the COVID-19 pandemic has challenged all your old employee recruitment, management, training, and engagement systems.
-You need to streamline these services and make them accessible on a range of devices, from laptops to mobile phones.
-You may need a series of apps or a web platform for everything HR—and a single way to capture and manage all the data those things will create.
+Here's a third example.
+In the Human Resources department, the COVID-19 pandemic challenged all your old employee recruitment, management, training, and engagement systems.
+You suddenly needed to streamline these services and make them accessible on a range of devices, from laptops to mobile phones.
+You needed new apps or a web platform for everything HR—and a single way to capture and manage all the data those things would create.

-In situations like these, you need data integration.
+In situations like these examples, and many others, you need data integration.

-Here are ten undeniable reasons people love data integration.
+Here are ten reasons people love data integration.

 1. Save time and money

-The number one reason to love data integration is to avoid the expense of a large all-in-one enterprise solution.
+The number one reason is to avoid the expense of a large all-in-one enterprise solution.
 Compared to that, data integrations are highly customizable and budget-friendly.